LogoPro Blog - Logo News, Opinions and Discussion

 7 July 2011

-Web developers, Storm Developments, suggested to Aeron Vets that they should commission LogoPro to design a new logo.
+Referral from web developers, Storm Developments, Aeron Vets ask us to design a new logo for them.
 As a rural vet the variety of animals they help include equine and farm animals as well as the soft furry ones we like to cuddle up to on the sofa.
 Our logo designer managed to capture the commercial side of the business as well as the caring nature that we look for when choosing a vet.

 Friday, June 24, 2011